 Expats moving to Kuala Lumpur will enjoy all the benefits of living in a world-class destination.
-Kuala Lumpur is a bustling, multicultural city, evident in its range of shopping, cuisine and nightlife options.
-As the city is such a cultural melting pot, Kuala Lumpur is widely influenced by the variety of people who call it home and, as such, expats will find plenty to explore and loads of variety.
+'KL' is a bustling, multicultural city, evident in its range of shopping, cuisine and nightlife options.
+As the city is such a cultural melting pot, it is widely influenced by the diversity of people who call it home and, as such, expats will find plenty to explore and loads of variety.

 Shopping in Kuala Lumpur

-Malaysia is a great shopping destination, so much so that exploring the city’s countless shopping malls is a popular pastime adopted by locals, tourists and expats.
+Malaysia is a well-loved shopping destination, so much so that exploring the city’s countless shopping malls is a popular pastime adopted by locals, tourists and expats alike.

-The Golden Triangle is central to Kuala Lumpur in terms of entertainment and business.
+The Golden Triangle is central to KL in terms of entertainment and business.
 Bukit Bintang Street is lined with shops and malls stocked with electronic goods, fashion merchandise and designer brands.
-Malls like Low Yat Plaza, Sungei Wang Plaza, Lot 10 and Berjaya Times Square also stock all these items and more.
+Malls such as Low Yat Plaza, Sungei Wang Plaza, Lot 10 and Berjaya Times Square also stock all these items and more.
 At the base of the Petronas Twin Towers, shoppers can find the popular Suria KLCC, which has a host of designer goods.

-Jalan Hang Kasturi is the place to go if looking for Kuala Lumpur’s Central Market, which is the best place to buy arts and crafts, antiques, paintings, handicrafts and quirky souvenirs.
-Nearby Chinatown is an ideal destination for finding a bargain and has everything from herbal medicines and dried food through to designer t-shirts, jewellery, wallets and handbags.
+Jalan Hang Kasturi is the place to go if looking for the Kuala Lumpur Central Market, which is the best place to buy arts and crafts, antiques, paintings, handicrafts and quirky souvenirs.
+Nearby Chinatown is an ideal destination for finding a bargain and has everything from herbal medicines and dried food to jewellery, wallets and handbags.

 Eating out in Kuala Lumpur

-Expats in Malaysia are in for a treat for the senses when it comes to the range of dining out options available.
-Kuala Lumpur is a melting pot of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the exotic, trendy and stylish restaurants.
+Expats in Malaysia are in for a treat for the senses when it comes to the range of dining-out options available.
+KL is home to a fusion of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the exotic, trendy and stylish restaurants of the city.

 Nightlife and entertainment in Kuala Lumpur

-Despite the majority of Malaysia’s population being Muslim, Kuala Lumpur’s many other cultures and religions are welcome.
+Despite the majority of Malaysia’s population being Muslim, KL’s many other cultures and religions are welcome.
 The local population is largely tolerant of many of the indulgences which Western expats enjoy.
 Alcohol is widely available (though on the expensive side), and there are a range of bars and nightclubs operating across the city.